Experience the new Fund Centre

 Subscription and redemption

-The subscription, conversion or redemption orders must be received by the Registrar and Transfer Agent, no later than 1 p.m.
-Irish time one business day before the relevant Dealing (business) Day.
+The subscription, conversion or redemption orders must be received by the Registrar and Transfer Agent on any Dealing (Business) Day no later than 1 p.m.
+Irish time.
 Orders will be processed at the Net Asset Value calculated for that Dealing Day.Please note that there may be additional processing time if your order is placed via intermediaries such as platforms, financial advisors or distributors.The Net Asset Value of this Sub-Fund is calculated on a daily basis.
-Minimum initial investment: USD 100,000 Minimum subsequent investment: USD 5,000
+Minimum initial investment: EUR 5,000 Minimum subsequent investment: EUR 2,000